dplas/document/docs/source/index.rst

 - MPEG-DASH

-  + Protected with Widevine Modular, Microsoft PlayReady, Marlin DRM
+  + Protected with Widevine Modular, Microsoft PlayReady, and Marlin DRM
+  * Native Browser Support

+    - Google Chrome 35.
+    - Opera (31+)
+    - Android 4.3+

 - Apple HLS

   + Protected with FairPlay Streaming DRM (FPS)
   + Apple FairPlay Streaming (FPS) securely delivers keys to Apple mobile devices, Apple TV, and Safari on OS X, which will enable playback of encrypted video content.
 This content is delivered over the Web using HTTP Live Streaming (HLS) technology.
+  + Starting with iOS 9.0, FPS supports time-sensitive content keys.

 ---------
   Paragraph 2 of item 2.